-Mr. Parks: I'm not going to bring just one person at a time because that's not quite fair to you or to anybody else.
-But --
+Mr. Parks: I'm not going to bring just one person at a time because that's not quite that -- if you're going to move quickly and we get who could be interested at that level, yes.

 Vice Mayor Kerdyk: OK.